ncbi/elastic-blast-docs/docs/source/quickstart-gcp.rst

 You will use a configuration file to specify your input to ElasticBLAST.
 Once you have written the configuration file, you'll just need to tell ElasticBLAST about it when invoked.

-Start by, copying the configuration file shown below.
+Start by copying the configuration file shown below.
 Using an editor, write this text to a new file called "BDQE.ini".
 Both nano and vi are available on the Cloud Shell.

 .. code-block::
     :name: minimal-config